Upper Park Trails

 For Bidwell Park trail conditions go to the City of Chico website or call 896-7899.

-North Rim Trail intersects with the following main trails:
+The North Rim Trail intersects with the following main trails:

 There are also a number of minor, unnamed trails that it intersects with during its ascent into Upper Park.

-Lower Trail: Lower Trail begins on the eastern side of parking area E (located at Horseshoe Lake).
+The Lower Trail: Lower Trail begins on the eastern side of parking area E (located at Horseshoe Lake).
 It spills onto Upper Park Road between Day Camp and Bear Hole.

-B Trail: B Trail was constructed by a mountain biking enthusiast and has a number of switch backs.
+The B Trail: The B Trail was constructed by a mountain biking enthusiast and has a number of switch backs.
 It can be accessed from near the eastern end of North Rim Trail, or from Upper Park Road west of Brown’s Hole.

 10 Mile House Road: 10 Mile House Road is easily accessed from Highway 32, between Santos Ranch Road and La Castana Drive.
 Many park visitors refer to the entrance of 10 Mile House Road (which is actually a service road) as “Green Gate” due to the fact that there is a green gate in place to prevent unauthorized vehicles from entering.
 The road can be used to access Guardians Trail, Annie Bidwell Trail, and Big Chico Creek.
 The road meanders downhill, then eastbound along Big Chico Creek until it runs into a gate at the park’s northeastern-most boundary.